gitlabhq/gitlabhq/doc/workflow/git_annex.md

 `git-annex` needs to be installed both on the server and the client side.

-For Debian-like systems (eg., Debian, Ubuntu) this can be achieved by running:
+For Debian-like systems (e.g., Debian, Ubuntu) this can be achieved by running:

 ```
 sudo apt-get update && sudo apt-get install git-annex
 ```

-For RedHat-like systems (eg., CentOS, RHEL) this can be achieved by running:
+For RedHat-like systems (e.g., CentOS, RHEL) this can be achieved by running:

 ```
 sudo yum install epel-release && sudo yum install git-annex